wu-hongjun/Hackintosh-Aero-15W/README.md

 ## Announcements
 * Hackintosh config for 10.13.1 and 10.12.6 is COMPLETE.
-* Links above in the *Quick Link* section will navigate you to different macOS versions.
+* Links below in the *Quick Link* section will navigate you to different macOS versions.
-* Unless otherwise noted, this is the current version to use.
 * If you cannot mount EFI via a tool, then here is a *[Guide for mounting EFI using TERMINAL](https://github.com/Errrneist/Hackintosh-Aero-15W/blob/master/Mount%20EFI%20on%20macOS.pdf).*
 * macOS 10.14 Mojave is coming soon!
 The official release is this fall.
 Super excited!
 Can't wait to see it happen!
 ## Special Thanks